 The poor listener who cannot follow directions or a poor communicator who cannot authoritatively articulate even simple concepts will experience how these circumstances will always work against them in many situations.

-Excellent communication skills are vital while trying to get a promotion at work or even present an academic assignment in front of an official faculty member.
+Excellent active communication skills are vital while getting a job promotion or even presenting an academic assignment to an official faculty member.

-Here is how effective communication is developed and executed:
+Here is how active communication is developed and executed:

 The communication process consists of several specific steps: